Asif-Rot/OOP_Ex3/README.md

 3 parts of this excrecise:

-## 1. write two classes to implement an directional weighed graph.
+## 1. write class to implement an directional weighed graph.

 ### a.
 DiGraph. this class implements the simple actions to build the graph:

     add node